rdemz/Nodara-Official/marketing_and_presentation/README.md

 - **presentation_deck.md:**
   A detailed presentation deck that outlines the project's value proposition, technological innovations, market strategy, and financial projections.

-- **video_script.md:**
-  A complete video script for a promotional video, highlighting the key features and competitive advantages of Nodara BIOSPHÈRE QUANTIC.

 - **investment_overview.md:**
   An executive summary and pitch document that consolidates the main investment highlights, tokenomics, and financial projections.